On Going Viral with Siqi Chen

 “Secondarily, the power.
 We have the ability to slice and dice any report by any custom cohort that we create.
 The behavioral cohorts combined with the application of that cohort across any report is the thing to me that gives Amplitude the most power.”

 Don’t forget product-market fit

 Given Siqi’s many years as an entrepreneur and one who deeply thinks about growth, I asked what advice he would give to someone just starting to think about growing their business.

 His advice was to take a step back from growth and start with the one place that many eager entrepreneurs often neglect to concentrate their efforts in.

-He cites his experience at Hey as a lesson to learn from: “We thought we had a growth problem [at Hey], but we actually had a product-market fit problem.
+He considers his experience at Hey as a lesson to learn from: “We thought we had a growth problem [at Hey], but we actually had a product-market fit problem.
 No amount of growth engineering or growth hacking is going to make a product that doesn’t have product-market fit have product-market fit.”

 We’re eager to see how Siqi’s experience in growing businesses and building viral products will help take Postmates to the next level.